Soul Of A Man

 Cold was the storm

-That buried in the night
+That burned in the night

 What makes the soul the soul of a man?